You find yourself in a situation where you’re temporarily unable to reach any Wi-Fi network.

 #2: Lower Your Roku Video Resolution Rate

-#3: Limit Data for Your iPhone Hotspot
+#3: Limit Data for Your Hotspot